 The reasons for these restrictions is not to make the process more difficult for you, but rather to ensure the package fits comfortably onto any sorting conveyor belts or delivery vehicles it may encounter on its journey.

-Each freight carrier that we’ve collaborated with has their own set of restrictions for parcel.
+Each parcel carrier that we collaborate with has their own set of restrictions for parcel.
 For example, the maximum length that FedEx will accept for a package is 11 inches larger than what UPS accepts.
 However, the restriction for length and girth combined is 165” for both carriers.
 This is just one example of many.

 Your fully packaged parcel will need to be weighed in order to produce an accurate quote.

 Once you have your accurate dimensions and weight in hand, use the form at the top right of this page to request a quote.
 Unlike with freight shipping, you won't get a response right away, but a member of our parcel team will contact you shortly with rates for you to compare.